NoNaNelson/SC_OrbitalDampeningData/README.md

 * as of 4.0 and server meshing, snareing is bugged, because of server boundaries - this type of interdiction is not affected by this

+for any questions DM me on discord: nonanelson